 Magdalena’s Milk – breastfeeding and Down’s syndrome

-This book was birthed out of giving presentations and workshops to healthcare professionals who said they had no training in the issues involved and felt ill-equipped not knowing where to access accurate information from.
-Mothers were also telling me that the leaflets that were available were not comprehensive enough and too clinical.
+This book has evolved gradually over the last thirteen years, motivated by my own experiences of breastfeeding my daughter and my voluntary work supporting breastfeeding and Down’s syndrome.
+Healthcare professionals were telling me that they had had no training in the issues involved and felt ill-equipped not knowing where to access accurate information from.
+Mothers were also telling me that the leaflets that were available were either not comprehensive enough, too detailed or too dry and clinical.
+I decided to start compiling a comprehensive guide that would be relevant and empowering to all, aimed at both parents and the healthcare professionals supporting them.

-The book is for both mothers and healthcare professionals.
-As well as practical tips, information and suggestions, it gives an contextual insight to historical and social factors specific to D.S. that can affect the breastfeeding relationship.
+As well as diverse personal breastfeeding stories, practical tips and information on how to access the right support for you, it gives an contextual insight to historical and social factors specific to D.S. that can affect the breastfeeding relationship.

-My book for mums and health care professionals will be published later this next year (2016) If you would like to reserve a copy please contact me here
+My book for mums and health care professionals will be published this year (2019) If you would like to be notified when it is in print please contact me here

-I educate and increase awareness about Breastfeeding and Down’s syndrome through consultations, presentations and workshops for breastfeeding supporters and health professionals.
+I educate and increase awareness about Breastfeeding and Down’s syndrome through consultations, presentations and workshops for breastfeeding supporters and healthcare professionals.
 If you are interested you can contact me here

 If you would like to talk to me to be put in touch with a breastfeeding counsellor local to you, I can be contacted via the D.S.A. helpline number: 0845 230 0372 (ask to speak to Anita Kolaczynska about breastfeeding support) I am available to talk to in the evenings between 8pm and 9pm.
 You can also email me directly via the contact page here